ioccc-src/winner/next/guidelines.md

 </p>

 <p class="leftbar">
-We **DISLIKE** the use of use ASCII tab characters in markdown files, such as in the required `remarks.md` file.
+We **DISLIKE** the use of ASCII tab characters in markdown files, such as in the required `remarks.md` file.
 </p>

 <p class="leftbar">
 We don't mind the use ASCII tab characters in your C code.
 Feel free to use ASCII tab characters if that suits your obfuscation needs.
-If is perfectly **OK** to use tab characters elsewhere in your submission, just not in markdown files as this tends complicate and annoy us when it comes time to rendering your markdown content.
+If is perfectly **OK** to use tab characters elsewhere in your submission, just not in markdown files as this tends annoy us when it comes time to rendering your markdown content as it complicates the process.
 </p>

 <p class="leftbar">